bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-bitcoin-addresses.md

 Sjors Provoost: 00:18:16

-Well, that is BEG32 or BECH32 or however you want to pronounce it.
+Well, that is BECH32 or however you want to pronounce it.
 And it's been used since SegWit, basically.
 And again, it is something that doesn't exist on the blockchain, so it's just a convention that wallets can use.
 This is a, as the name suggests, a base 32 system.
 Which means you have almost all the letters, and almost all the numbers, minus some ambiguous characters that you don't want to have, because they look too much like numbers or letters.

 Aaron Van Wirdum: 00:18:46